 A DCF Focus Conversation

-At this free community event, learn about promising collaborative projects underway in Wilmington and how to become part of their exciting work!
-Presented in partnership with Social Contract, this event is designed for nonprofit leaders and board members, corporate and community leaders, and committed community members looking for opportunities to contribute to creative partnerships and effective collaborations that have maximum impact in the community.
+At this free community event on February 26, 2019, participants learned about promising collaborative projects underway in Wilmington and how to become part of their exciting work.
+Presented in partnership with Social Contract, this event was designed for nonprofit leaders and board members, corporate and community leaders, and committed community members looking for opportunities to contribute to creative partnerships and effective collaborations that have maximum impact in the community.

 REACH Riverside Development Corporation (REACH) will be leading the holistic community revitalization efforts underway in NE Wilmington with the Riverside Community.
 REACH was just invited into the Purpose Built Communities Network as the 19th Affiliate nationally.
 Their vision is to break the burdens of intergenerational poverty in our Riverside Community by providing over 400 units of mixed income affordable housing, creating a cradle to college and career readiness pipeline, all bolstered by a comprehensive community health & wellness plan serving the Community.